 Osteopathic medicine is a distinctive pathway to medical practice in the United States.
 Doctors of Osteopathic Medicine (DO) are fully licensed physicians with a medical degree and post-doctoral residency training (3-7+years) that enables them to practice in any medical specialty.

-In addition to the same medical training as other physicians, osteopathic medical students receive additional training in osteopathic principles and practice and 200+ hours of osteopathic manipulative medicine (OMM) training.
-OMM is a hands-on approach to the diagnosis and treatment of patients.
-OMM has been proven effective in treating multiple injuries and illnesses and decreasing complications and hospital length of stay.
+In addition to receiving the same medical training as other physicians, osteopathic medical students are trained in osteopathic principles and practice and 200+ hours of osteopathic manipulative medicine (OMM).
+OMM is a hands-on approach to the diagnosis and treatment of patients, and has been proven effective in treating multiple injuries and illnesses and decreasing complications and length of hospital stays.

 Marian University’s College of Osteopathic Medicine (MU-COM) was founded in 2013 in the beautiful and vibrant city of Indianapolis, Indiana.
 MU-COM shares the values of Franciscan institutions, dedicated to the education and nurturing of the mind, body, and spirit.